Poetic Justice (Steve Harley album): Song information

-"The Last Time I Saw You" received its debut live performance on 29 April 1994 at the Mick Ronson Memorial Concert at the Hammersmith Odeon in London.
-This live version, along with a performance of "Make Me Smile (Come Up and See Me)", later appeared on the 2001 compilation The Mick Ronson Memorial Concert.
+"The Last Time I Saw You" received its debut live performance on 27 January 1994 at the Jabez Clegg in Manchester.
+Its second live performance, alongside "Make Me Smile (Come Up and See Me)", was at the Mick Ronson Memorial Concert at the Hammersmith Odeon in London on 29 April 1994.
+The performance was released on the compilation album The Mick Ronson Memorial Concert in 2001.
+In 2024, Nick Pynn, who played guitar on the track, picked it as his favourite out of all the songs he recorded with Harley.
+The guitar solo used parts recorded from two separate takes.

-The album's three covers include Jimmy Ruffin's "What Becomes of the Broken-Hearted?", Bob Dylan's "Love Minus Zero-No Limit" and Van Morrison's "Crazy Love".
+The album's three covers were songs Harley had wished he had written himself: Jimmy Ruffin's "What Becomes of the Broken-Hearted?", Bob Dylan's "Love Minus Zero-No Limit" and Van Morrison's "Crazy Love".
 In a 1996 interview with Birmingham Evening Mail, Harley said, "I didn't need the help of other songwriters.
-The reason there are three cover versions is because I've reached the stage where I'm genuinely at ease with myself, whatever talent I've got.
+The reason there are cover versions is because I've reached the stage where I'm genuinely at ease with myself, whatever talent I've got.
 I've done some covers on stage but I only ever pick ones I wish I'd written myself.
 'What Becomes of the Broken Hearted', for example, is a classic piece of writing."
-In a 1997 interview with Smiler, Harley added, "There's a lot of people who are quite unhappy with the covers that I've done on my new album, so I'm thinking I won't bother doing any again.
+Speaking of "What Becomes of the Broken Hearted", Harley told the Peterborough Evening Telegraph, "I first fell in love to that song.
+It's a great, great song."
+He also revealed to BBC Radio 2 in 1998, "I love the way we did this [track].
+I produced it myself, but a lot of the ideas were down to the guys that were working with me.
+They were really involved in the production.
+[It was] kind of transformed [compared] to the Jimmy Ruffin original."
+In a 1997 interview with Smiler, Harley admitted, "There's a lot of people who are quite unhappy with the covers that I've done on my new album, so I'm thinking I won't bother doing any again.
 My audience think I've run out of ideas if I only write eight [songs] out of eleven."